DarioDaF/XCLFPGA/README.md

 This program is released under [**Attribution 4.0 International (CC BY 4.0)**](https://creativecommons.org/licenses/by/4.0/) you are free to share this software and use it also for commercial products as long as you give attribution to the author and link the original material.

+## Base work (used as inspiration)

+The program used as a base to write the JTAG programmer can be found on [github](https://github.com/mattdibi/Programmatore-JTAG-per-Xilinx) and is a project by Mattia Dal Ben, Mattia Marson and Manuel Guglielmini.